sbuss/buss2020/running/filing.md

 # Step 8 - Create a Bank Account

 I haven't done this yet.
 Stand by for more updates as I learn them.

+# Step 9 - Raise money

+# Step 10 - Amend form 410 after raising $2,000

+Fill out a new form 410 with your FPPC ID, date qualified, and bank account info.
+You will need to bring this to SF Ethics and mail the original to the secretary of state.